TylerNP/365MM-/peer_review_response.md

 ## Alan Castillo
 ### Product ideas (Alan Castillo) https://github.com/TylerNP/365MM-/issues/35
 We currently have something similar to your first suggestion.
 We are using collaborative filtering when recommending movies.
 I like your second idea.
 A trending page would make our application more unique and sensitive to time rather than something that's based on a single, growing snowball of data.
-Thank you.
+However, this adds extra complexity to our application.

 ## Edson Munoz's Suggestions